 The Teacher of Students with Disabilities endorsement allows teachers to teach in special education classrooms and act as in class support teachers.
-This endorsement must be earned along with a general education certificate (K-6 Elementary of K-12 Secondary).
+This endorsement must be earned along with a general education certificate (K-6 Elementary, P-3 Early Childhood or of K-12 Secondary).
 It cannot be earned on its own.
 As such, the Teacher of Students with Disabilities endorsement is integrated into the general education certification programs.
 By taking the required program of study, candidates earn both a general education certification and the Teacher of Students with Disabilities endorsement.